 Mr. Mullet and his wife Jenelle have three daughters.

 Mr. Linacre earned his bachelor’s degree from Central Michigan University in Mt.
-Pleasant, MI.
-He is a Licensed Nursing Home Administrator in Washington, Indiana and Michigan.
-He has served on the Health Care Committee of LeadingAge Washington and other advisory panels, and he has been a speaker at state and national conferences.
+Pleasant, Mich.
+He has been a Licensed Nursing Home Administrator in Washington, Indiana, Maryland and Michigan.
+He serves on the Continuing Care Retirement Community Cabinet of LeadingAge Washington and its Workforce Solutions Council.
+He has been a speaker at state and national conferences.

 John Clark brings to the board extensive experience as a civil and structural engineer.
 Since 1997, he has served as a consultant to several major engineering firms on large bridge design and construction projects, including SR520, the Hoover Dam Replacement Bridge, the Columbia River Crossing, and the seismic retrofit of the main span of the Golden Gate Bridge.